Intrinsic Robotic Introspection: Learning Internal States From Neuron Activations: BACKGROUND

 \section{BACKGROUND}

 Introspection is closely related to the notion of self, and previous research has demonstrated that the self, and therefore internal states, are shaped by the interactions with the environment \cite{unity}\cite{schillaci}\cite{10.3389/fnbot.2019.00014}.
-However, we propose that the process of introspection can be decoupled from the notion of self, and artificial introspection can be beneficial while training robotic systems to perform a task.
+Artificial introspection can be beneficial while training robotic systems to perform a task and allow us to decouple it from the self in order to focus on the advantages of an introspective system.
 We argue that internal states are intrinsic to the system, and we can build artificial internal states.
 Hence, we define introspection in this paper as \textit{the process by which a robotic system observes its internal states, from which it gathers information to improve and optimise its behaviour}.

 Dehaene \textit{et al.} \cite{dehaene} have stated that an introspective system can monitor its behaviour.
-Similarly, Lewis \textit{et al.} \cite{lewis} have observed that an introspective system also has the ability to optimise or otherwise improve its behaviour.
+Similarly, Agarwal \textit{et al.} \cite{selfawarecomputing} have observed that an introspective system also has the ability to optimise or otherwise improve its behaviour.
 Given that the introspective process operates on a system's internal states, they are important in the process of monitoring and improving behaviour.
 Robots are expected to operate in complex environments, and equipping them with the ability to create and observe their internal states can thus enable robots to be flexible and autonomous.
 That is, robots could have the ability to monitor and observe the correct execution of behaviours and correct failures during execution.
 For instance, Popov \textit{et al.} \cite{popov} explored robotic introspection by using a genetic algorithm to evolve internal states.
-Their work used a similar definition to ours since they built internal states from a robot control system, computing resources and their changing states.
+Their work used a similar definition to ours since they built internal states from a robot control system, computing resources, and their changing states.
 Our focus is to create internal states from the features learnt by a neural network and create high-level representations of the network's activations.

 Similarly, Infantino \textit{et al.} \cite{infantino} implemented an introspective architecture to enable a robot to communicate its internal states verbally.
 In their work, internal states are created from information coming from software modules and their corresponding software documentation, running processes in the robotic system, and hardware specification.
 Infantino's \textit{et al.} work builds introspection into a robot by enabling it to examine its running processes.
 However, we argue that internal states should be constructed by taking into account the robot's interactions with the environment at the same time as monitoring its intrinsic operation.